We take our celestial partner for granted. Study it just a little, and you will see how extraordinary it is. Check out these facts and questions.

 Moon Rocks, Minerals, and Elements

-The outer surface of the moon is hard, contains metals like titanium.
-Titanium is does not occur naturally.
-You need to process minerals like ructile, ilmenite and sphene to get it.
-Other moon rocks contain metals, such as brass, and mica.
-They also found two unusual elements, on the surface, uranium 236 and neptunium 237.
+The outer surface of the moon contains a variety of hard metals, which in itself is interesting.
+There are minerals like rutile, ilmenite, and sphene on the surface.
+These materials do not occur naturally.
+To get them, you must process them from an oar, implying that these elements result from a mining process.
+Other rocks contain metals, such as brass and mica.
+They also found two unusual elements on the surface, uranium 236 and neptunium 237.
 Why is it unusual?

 Uranium 236 is a long-lived radioactive nuclear waste material left over from nuclear fuel reprocessed from uranium.
 Neptunium 237 is a by-product of nuclear reactors using plutonium.